Module 07: UX/UI Fundamentals

 Exercise 2: Create a Wireframe

-Wireframe a "checkout confirmation" screen for the lemonade stand.
+Wireframe a "new conversation" screen for the chat app.

 Include: